 As part of his bike ride, he followed the trail of Richard the Lionheart (Richard I of England) through south-west France.

-The ride is now an official route, though it's not fully signposted (you can download our own GPX file from here).
+The ride is now an official route and is signposted (you can download a GPX file from here).

 The route is broken down into 6 stages, though there are additional sportive sections for more advanced riders.
 It covers between 300 and 400 kilometres depending on which sections you ride.